mail4hafij/SOLID/README.md

 # SOLID

-The purpose of this solution is to have everything ready, to start a new web based solution from scratch.
-The solution is based on SOLID design principals.
+The idea here is to demonstrate how we can design a web solution following the SOLID design principles.
 There are five principles:

-  - Single Responsibility Principle (SRP)
+  - Single Responsibility Principle (SRP): A class should have a single reponsibility.

-  - Open Closed Principle (OCP)
+  - Open Closed Principle (OCP) - Should be open for extension but clossed for modification.

-  - Liskov Substitution Principle (LSP)
+  - Liskov Substitution Principle (LSP) - Base class instance should be replacable by its sub class instance.

-  - Interface Segregation Principle (ISP)
+  - Interface Segregation Principle (ISP) - Multiple useful interfaces.

-  - Dependency Inversion Principle (DIP)
+  - Dependency Inversion Principle (DIP) - High level modules should not depend on low level module, both should depend on abstractions.

 Technology stack: C#, .Net Framework 4.6, Rest API, WCF, Ninject, MSSQL, etc.